build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 |99.999  |184.83ms |
 |100  |462.59ms |

 We're getting pretty close to the breaking point here.
 This next test is likely to breach all of our latency thresholds, but lets give it a shot to be sure.
+Lets bump it up to 1000 requests per second by adjusting the `-R` parameter to 1000.

 ```shell
 # AWS Graviton2 Instance